-The Company's Solvency Self-Assessment is prepared by the Chief Risk Officer.
+The Chief Risk Officer is responsible for preparing the Company's Solvency Self-Assessment.
 After review, and a completeness consideration by the Senior Executive and Risk Management Committees, the assessment is provided to the Board for approval with emphasis upon the Company's internal capital modelling, significant changes during the quarter, current and emerging risk exposures, and how the exposures are mitigated in the risk management framework.